Families are in crisis this back-to-school season. Your gift today can give them hope and guidance.

 Need a quick family devotion while you're on the go?
 Try these.

-Here are three samples of devotions found in this free download:
+Here are three samples of devotions you can do while in the car with your family.

 Play: Have family members extend their arms straight out to the sides.
 Start a timer.
 See how long everyone can hold this position.
 When one person’s arms drop, the timer stops.
 Repeat to try and set a family record.
 As you do this a second or third time, encourage each other as you grow tired of holding up your arms, so you can set a new family record.